 She held her skirt up like she was about to curtsy, trying to keep the edges of it from getting muddy.
-The tall grass scraped her legs, swished and snapped under their feet.
+The tall grass scraped her legs.
+It swished and snapped under their feet like dry waves.
 He tilted his head back, howled, chugged at the strawberry wine.

-“How can you drink this?’
-He made a face.
+“How can you drink this?”
+He said.
 He wiped his mouth and pulled a pint of Jack from his back pocket.

 “Give me my wine.”
 She took a long swig.
 “It tastes better on me.”
 She giggled.

 “Does it?
 Really?”
 He grabbed her around the waist, swung her around, kissed her deep.
 Someone howled from the trees.
 “Who do you think it is?”
-He laughed, his eyes wide, smiling.
+He laughed.

 “One of them can drive us home?
 You gonna take your shirt all the way off this time?”
 He pulled at where she had her shirt tied in a knot about her belly-button.
 She frowned.
 “I’m teasing.
 I would never let them see you.”
 He said.